Daily Office Readings for Wednesday of Proper 19: Year 2

-Second, I’m guessing Luke is the silent partner as he records the Acts and says, “While she followed Paul and us, she would cry out, ‘These men are slaves of the Most High God, who proclaim to you a way of salvation.”
-(Acts 16: 17) She gave insight to those who did not know salvation, that is, a Way to eternal live, and a path to achieve it.
-This is “next life” stuff.
+Second, I’m guessing Luke is the silent partner as he records the Acts, and says, “While she followed Paul and us, she would cry out, ‘These men are slaves of the Most High God, who proclaim to you a way of salvation;” (Acts 16: 17).
+She gave insight to those who did not know salvation, that is, a Way to eternal life, and a path to achieve it.
+This is the “next life” stuff.

 Third, “She kept doing this for many days.
 But Paul, very much annoyed, turned and said to the spirit, ‘I order you in the name of Jesus Christ to come out of her.’
-And it came out that very hour.”
-(Acts 16: 18) So we are to understand that Paul, through the Name of Jesus, took away the slave girl’s “gift.”
-She was devalued in the eyes of her master.
-But she was freed in terms of her own autonomy.
+And it came out that very hour;” (Acts 16: 18).
+So we are to understand that Paul, through the Name of Jesus, took away the slave girl’s “gift.”
+She was devalued then in the eyes of her master.
+But she was also freed in terms of her own autonomy.

 The lesson for me in all of this is to remember to be decent to others always.
 We must not look for ways to bring hurt on those who hold us accountable.
 We should not have needed it, but if we do, better to be held accountable in this life rather than the “next life.”
 Paul removes the spirit that was at work in the girl but does not attempt to use his divine gift to resist or retaliate against his oppressors.
 Decency towards others and discernment of the spirit are key here.
 We all can do this.

 We all can, and should, continue to pray for decency and discernment in Ukraine.

 As we listen to what the Spirit is saying to us, let us live to love, to serve, and to teach, while pondering anew what the Almighty can do.
 John